 Norvel married Leslie Jackson of Leesburg, Virginia, graduated from Howard University, and started a family.
 Later he received several advanced degrees and devoted himself to a career in education.
 He and Leslie became prominent mentors and sponsors of young people in the greater Washington, D.C., area.
 He also served as a senior officer in the U.S. Air Force Reserves.

-Based on true events, NORVEL is a meticulously researched story about a remarkable man.
+Based on true events, NORVEL is a meticulously researched story about an American hero.

 Available at most online book stores, including Amazon, Barnes and Noble, and Powells Books.
 NORVEL is also available at Bookshop.org supporters of independent bookstores by sharing their profits.

 NORVEL is also available "off the shelf" at Book No Further in downtown Roanoke, Virginia.